A voice shaping the conversation on culture, community, and change.

 Discover Her Story

 A former Congressional Black Caucus Foundation intern, Faith has served in the offices of Representative Terri Sewell (AL-07) and Senator Amy Klobuchar (MN-D), focusing on health and education policy.
-She aspires to pursue a Ph.D. in social policy and is currently seeking full-time roles in research and policy analysis.
+She aspires to pursue a Ph.D. in social policy and is seeking full-time roles in research and policy analysis.

 For speaking engagements, media inquiries, collaborations, or general correspondence.